Meet Natalie Bostelman, Million Dollar Winner and PCH Ambassador

 Sandra: How did you find out that you were a million-dollar SuperPrize winner?

 Natalie: I got a letter a day before saying that I had won at least $1,000 from Publishers Clearing House.
 So I told my sister-in-law that I had won a thousand dollars, and she said, 'Oh, isn't that funny, you'll probably win the million dollars.
 Wouldn't that be funny?"

 Then she invited me over for pizza the next night.
 After Publishers Clearing House surprised me at work, she called up and asked, "Do you still want pizza for dinner?"
 She thought maybe I'd want caviar now.
 But no, I still wanted pizza!

 What It's Like to Find Out You're a Million-Dollar PCH Winner

 Sandra: So how did the PCH Prize Patrol spring the big news that you were a SuperPrize winner?

-Natalie: As when we awarded the million-dollar SuperPrize to Marilyn Ragin, I wasn't at home, so PCH tracked me down using the internet.
+Natalie: I wasn't at home, so PCH tracked me down using the internet.
 They learned where I worked from my MySpace page and called me claiming they were from UPS and that they had a package to deliver to me.

 I was a little suspicious because I'd received the letter from Publishers Clearing House, but I was trying not to get too excited.
 My stomach was already flip-flopping around.